getting started

 Where can I park my car?

-Where can I put my bicycle?
+Where can I lock up my bicycle?

 The nearest bike racks are in front of the Forest Hills branch of the Queens Public Library.
 The library is at 108-19 71st Avenue, directly behind the studio.